ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/dataplatform_cluster.md

 **NOTE**: The whole `config` node is marked as **sensitive**.

-## Example of accessing a DSaaS Cluster using the user's token
+## Example of accessing a Dataplatform Cluster using the user's token

 ```
-resource "ionoscloud_dsaas_cluster" "example" {
+resource "ionoscloud_dataplatform_cluster" "example" {
   datacenter_id   		=  ionoscloud_datacenter.example.id
-  name 					= "DSaaS_Cluster_Example"
+  name 					= "Dataplatform_Cluster_Example"
   maintenance_window {
     day_of_the_week  	= "Sunday"
     time				= "09:00:00"